reowst/sdk/FAQ.md

 ## Do players have to pay to use Network Next?

-No. Players do not have to pay.
-Our customer is the game developer, not the player.
+No. Our customer is the game developer, not the player.

 ## How does billing work?